HELPLINE 01342 313895 – Monday to Friday 9am – 12pm

 During the pandemic, our service will be online and by telephone contact.
 We have a dedicated telephone HELPLINE – 01342 313895.
 This will be staffed Monday – Friday from 9 am to 12 pm.
 Outside of these hours please leave a message and your call will be returned by one of the team as soon as possible.

 Supporting bereaved children and young people

-The loss of a close family member can be hard for children to understand and difficult for adults to talk to them about.
+The loss of a close family member can be hard for children and young people to understand and difficult for adults to talk to them about.
 Children may ask many questions or they may say nothing at all.
-Either way it is not easy to support them when the family has experienced such a loss.
+Either way, it is not easy to support them when the family has experienced such a loss.